vamsee/chrome_hn/README.md

-chrome_hn
+Chrome HN
 =========

-A simple chrome extension which recognizes if the page which you're reading has already been submitted to HackerNews.
-Shows points and links to the discussion if so.
+A chrome extension to follow HackerNews discussions